 Newborn – 8 Months: Cosleeper

 For the first bit, we put baby girl in an Arm’s Reach Cosleeper by my side of the bed.
 This was wonderful for being able to comfort her and take her out for nursing every two hours all night long.
 Yes, this lasted months and months, and I loved the fact that I could have her close without worrying about rolling over on her at this age, which freaked me out when she was briefly in our bed.
+Another great option is purchasing one of the best nursery gliders.
+The rocking motion helps put newborns to sleep and is good for napping too.

 8 Months – 1 Year: Crib